hapax/hapax.github.io/assets/simple-physics.md

 $$

 from their origin after $n$ steps.

 Remarkably, it does not matter how many dimensions the walker moves in!
 The result just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or an alien bacterium foraging in 216 dimensions.
-We will prove the result in this section, first in 1D, but then extend almost immediately to many dimensions.
+We will prove the result in this section, first in 1D, and then extend almost immediately to many dimensions.
 Although the math isn't hard, some may find it tedious, so feel free to skip to the next section on applications.